 Words to avoid—2021 edition

-While you may still see these words in use, we recommend assessing the context, audience, and your point of view before putting them out there again.
+While you may still see these words to avoid in use, we recommend assessing the context, audience, and your point of view before putting them out there again.

 Far and away the most frequently suggested word among our staff and networks.
 This is purely a case of fatigue, as it isn’t typically used incorrectly or in a harmful way.
 We all know that COVID-19 has forced plans to change—there’s no need to keep calling it a “pivot.”
 When communicating about how your organization has adapted or shifted your plans, try getting more directly into what you are doing rather than framing it around a “pivot” of what you were doing.